Djgf516/Paint-for-Miniatures-Search-Engine/README.md

 Potential Features
 Color Wheel
-Filter by brand like the amazon paint site. <a href= https://www.amazon.com/paint-finder > Amazon Paint Finder </a>
+Filter by brand like the amazon paint site. <a href= https://www.amazon.com/paint-finder > Amazon models.InfoPaint Finder </a>
 Display all the colors of that brand in the database show/compare colors on an example model (wayyy more complex)